Key Takeaways

 If your lender allows, you can opt to make lump sum extra payments whenever you have extra money.
 While it may not seem like a lot, over time, you may be able to save thousands of dollars.
 Before you decide to make extra payments, it is important to check the loan terms to ensure there are no prepayment penalties or other fees associated with doing so.

-• Round up your payments.
-For example, if your loan payment is $1,345 monthly, you can pay $1,400 or $1,500 instead.
+You can save money in multiple ways, for example, by rounding up your payments.
+If your loan payment is $1,345 monthly, you can pay $1,400 or $1,500 instead.

-• Use any bonuses and tax refunds you receive to pay down your debt.
+Other ways to make extra payments is by making biweekly payments instead of monthly.
+You can also use any bonuses and tax refunds you receive to pay down your debt.

 4. Negotiate with Your Lender